dandax123/MARIE-Rust/README.md

 ### Usage

 `cargo run [FILENAME]`
+To run other examples, visit the `examples\working` directory

+### Example

-Example `program to square a number`:
+MARIE program to square a number:

 ```
 Input